Saira-Web/git-branching-practice/README.md

-Q-sample.
-What is the largest planet in the solar system?
-Q-1.
+Q-2.
 What is the purpose of branches in git hub.
+A-2.
+Branching allows each developer to branch out from original code base and isolate their work from other.